WoR-Workinprogress-images_1.4.1.jpg

 Surround sound, 16 minutes (looped)

-Waves of Resonance features marine sounds, including anthropogenic (human-made) noise, from the North Sea and the Arctic.
-By bringing to life sounds that are typically inaudible to human ears, Waves of Resonance aims to stir deep emotions like awe, which is known to strengthen our connection to nature and encourage pro-environmental behaviours.
-This project is the result of a scientific collaboration rooted in research on the psychological impact of listening to marine sounds.
+Waves of Resonance features marine sounds, including anthropogenic noise, biological and geophonic sounds, recorded in the North Sea and the Arctic.
+By including sounds that are typically inaudible to human ears, Waves of Resonance aims to stir emotions that strengthen our connection to nature and enact pro-environmental attitudes.
+The project emerged from a scientific collaboration rooted in research on the psychological impact of listening to marine sounds.
 It is developed in partnership with environmental psychologist Marine Severin and acoustic ecologist Clea Parcerisas, in the context of the European Marine Board’s EMBracing the Ocean artist-in-residence program, which is an activity under the UN Decade of Ocean Science for Sustainable Development.

 Waves of Resonance expresses itself through a series of iterations that continue to evolve over time.
 Similar to the research workshops, every iteration of the soundpiece will provide new insights, creating a feedback loop of new research for the next iteration of the project.

-An iteration of Waves of Resonance is currently presented as a surround sound installation in the crypt of La Chapelle Jeanne d’Arc as part of the artist’s solo exhibition Par le corps, currently on view until the 21st September, 2025.
+An iteration of Waves of Resonance is currently presented as a 5 channel surround sound installation in the crypt of La Chapelle Jeanne d’Arc as part of Elise Guillaume’s solo exhibition Par le corps, currently on view until the 21st September, 2025.

 "Elise Guillaume’s work bears the imprint of a residency in the Arctic, where the constant awareness of imminent danger lingers everywhere, quietly veiled by the beauty of the landscape — the shimmering of water, the cracking of ice, the song of distant birds...
 Everything seems calm, at least on the surface, but appearances can be misleading.
 Our gaze must travel further, descend below the horizon line.
 Perhaps it is a matter of listening in order to see... of closing one’s eyes.
 What lies in the ocean’s depths is beyond imagination, and largely inaudible to the human ear.
 Only highly sensitive hydrophones can detect its traces.
 What we hear in the crypt is an iteration of Waves of Resonance… The soundscape navigates between the water’s surface and the vastness of the deep sea.
 The astonishing — yet very real — porosity of our surroundings becomes palpable, as does the violence of certain anthropogenic sounds, such as the thudding reverberations from offshore pile-driving.”